 About Lindsay Cheney

-Lindsay grew up in Carbondale with her now husband, Trenton, with whom she has two energetic and curious little kiddos, Ivy (4) and Wyatt (2).
-She has enjoyed a variety of activities throughout her life including running, playing soccer, competing in various martial arts, doing dance, and snowboarding, which ultimately lead to riding on the CU Boulder snowboard team for a season.
-She graduated from CU Boulder with a degree in history (Go Buffs!).
-Her family loves to get outdoors hiking, boating, riding their bikes, jeeping or just enjoying the awesome Colorado sunshine.
+Lindsay grew up in Carbondale with her now husband, Trenton, with whom she has two energetic and curious little kiddos, Ivy (7) and Wyatt (5).
+She has enjoyed a variety of activities throughout her life including running, playing soccer, competing in various martial arts, modern dance, and snowboarding, which ultimately lead to riding on the CU Boulder snowboard team for a season.
+She graduated from CU Boulder with a degree in history.
+She recently ran the Lead King Loop 16 mile backcountry race in Marble, competed in The Red Bull Rise team event at Ajax Mountain, and the 2017 NYC Marathon (her first marathon!) to raise funds for the Chris Klug Foundation.
+She is looking forward to running many more and working hard towards beating her time.
+Her family loves to get outdoors hiking, skiing, boating, riding their bikes, jeeping or just enjoying the awesome Colorado sunshine.
 She is attracted to bright colors and shiny things, loves to travel, and finds cooking therapeutic.

 Dead Lift 250#

 Bench Press 135#

 500m Row 1:51

 About Sarah Coburn